 has begun from what we did today Jeremy."

-54yr old Gary.P - with Asperger's in the LUPE Program
+54yr old Gary.P - with Asperger's in the Time 2 Train Lupe Program

 "Learning is the first important step towards building confidence and progressing forward towards achievement.

-Understanding what we have learn't contributes towards increasing further knowledge, motivation, self esteem.
+Understanding what we have learned contributes towards increasing further knowledge, motivation, self esteem.
 This is important for ongoing progress.

 Practice makes perfect and we must exercise this always, to achieve further progress in self development.